opsumo/polkadot-cn-devops-priv/deploy-chain-0/README.md

-# polkadot-cn-devops-priv
+# P0: Deploy2K8 Test Relay Chain + UI + CICD

 This is our initial attempt to deploy a Polkadot Blockchain to a local Kubernetes Cluster in a Pod.

-## P0: Deploy2K8 Test Relay Chain + UI + CICD
 The intent here is to showcase that a Polkadot Image, in this case, the container found in the public Dockerhub registry as pointed to from the official ParityTech Polkadot github repository can be deployed to a Kubernetes platform using a stateless Deployment manifest.
 In addition, deploy a corresponding UI such as the Polkadot-JS in a container.

   ### Requirements
   1. A Linux Deployment Machine.